gertruda1/hash-generator/README.md

   * ![100](https://user-images.githubusercontent.com/57493215/96919543-974ce580-14b4-11eb-8891-5e61c8faafa0.PNG)
   * ![Capture](https://user-images.githubusercontent.com/57493215/96919580-a469d480-14b4-11eb-8e94-9ee237d6d9dd.PNG)
   * ![2palyginimas1000](https://user-images.githubusercontent.com/57493215/96919613-ae8bd300-14b4-11eb-90df-0e1cab401186.PNG)

+The average similarity of the hashes is 50% in terms of bits and 93.73% in terhms of hexes.

+Test 1 and test 2 prove that my hashing algorythm meets 6<sup>th</sup> and 7<sup>th</sup> requirements.

 ## Conclusion

-All in all, my hashing function is good, it completes all 7 requirements, although MD5, SHA-1, SHA-256 or any other well-known hash function probably is still better.
+All in all, my hashing function is good, it complies with all 7 requirements, although MD5, SHA-1, SHA-256 or any other well-known hash function probably is still better.

 ## Releases: